 - Tūhoe values and principles, signed through a pledge to all other Board members and the Iwi as a personal commitment and faithfulness in these things.

 - Have two other Hapū members as your nominees who will verify you as a member of the Hapū.

 It is important to cover all four areas, if any aspect is incomplete then this will invalidate your nomination and Te Uru Taumatua will not be able to receive you to the Board.
 The Hapū-Marae, the Tribal Authority and Te Uru Taumatua can invalidate your nomination for these reasons only, and at any stage throughout the appointment process.

 Ideally, you would attend your Hapū-Marae meeting called for the purpose of explaining the Hapū selection process and then the calling for nominations to be received within a set timeframe.

-This meeting must occur between 11 August – 17 August 2019.
-If you are unable to attend your Hapū-Marae meeting you can still apply by downloading the form and sending in your completed form to your Marae secretary by the due date.
+This meeting must occur between 09 August – 15 August 2020.
+If you are unable to attend your Hapū-Marae meeting you can still apply by downloading and sending in your completed form to your Marae secretary by the due date.
 Call Putiputi Akuhata at Te Uru Taumatua 07 3129 659 to check your registration details.

 5. Shared Responsibilities – Starting with our HAPŪ-Marae

 Hapū play a key role in attracting Tūhoe leaders to apply for a Tūhoe trusteeship.
 The Hapū-Marae must take very seriously the criteria they adopt to select the Tūhoe leader (see 2.
 Trusteeship - What is a Tūhoe leader?).
 The Hapū-Marae must ensure that they are active about contacting their whānau to inform them of the process and their responsibilities to it.
 The decision of selecting the Hapū candidate is made by the Hapū Trust and not the marae committee.